Varicose Veins / Chronic Venous Insufficiency: Evaluation and New Treatment Options

 Since venous insufficiency is so prevalent, it is important to notice the signs and symptoms in your patients.
 A good history and physical exam are vital.
 Ask patients if they have any symptoms and look for varicose veins, leg swelling, melanin deposition around their ankles.
 With increasing degrees of insufficiency, patients will have increasing degrees of venous tissue damage.
 They will have more chronic stasis changes on examination such as venous eczema, increased areas of melanin deposition, lipodermatosclerosis, stasis dermatitis, atrophie blanche, edema and ulcerations

 These people should be checked for concomitant arterial disease.
 They should have their pedal pulses evaluated.
 There are many clinical diagnostic tests that can be used to diagnose venous reflux.
 However, these tests are relatively insensitive and the “gold standard” test is a Doppler ultrasound.
 A valvular incompetency study should be performed.
-It will tell if there is a phlebitis, if there is reflux in the deep or superficial venous system and may reveal incompetent perforator veins.
+It will tell if there is a phlebitis if there is reflux in the deep or superficial venous system and may reveal incompetent perforator veins.
 This test needs to be performed by a trained vascular technologist to be done properly.

 If the pulses are normal, the patient should be prescribed a trial of graduated compression hose.
-These should not be over the counter support stockings but rather prescription strength compression hose that should be worn daily.
+These should not be over the counter support stockings but rather prescription-strength compression hose that should be worn daily.
 They should wear them from the minute that they get out of bed until they lie down to sleep.
 Patients should be encouraged to elevate their legs.
 If there are no contraindications, they may sleep with the foot of their bed elevated 4 to 6 inches to reduce swelling.
 As well, they should moisturize their legs daily to help prevent any skin breakdown and ulcer development.
-Good foot care is a must and will help prevent development of cellulitis.
+Good foot care is a must and will help prevent the development of cellulitis.
 We are the best vein doctor in Miami.

-The narrowest part of the ankles and widest part of the calves should be measured when their swelling has diminished and / or first thing in the morning when their legs are the thinnest to ensure that the hose are fit properly.
+The narrowest part of the ankles and widest part of the calves should be measured when their swelling has diminished and / or first thing in the morning when their legs are the thinnest to ensure that the hose is fit properly.
 If patients are very obese or have heavy legs they may require custom-made stockings.
 Patients should be educated on how to wear and care for the hose.
 (They should be instructed not to roll over the top of the hose.
-For knee -highs they should not be pulled up no higher than 2 fingers below their knees.
+For knee -highs they should not be pulled up any higher than 2 fingers below their knees.
 They should not be put in the drier.
 To help put on the hose the patients should wear gloves and put them on dry skin.
 They can purchase a stocking donner if they have difficulty pulling on the hose or have weak hands.)

 Conventional therapy for venous insufficiency is ligation of the saphenofemoral junction with or without stripping of the varicosities.
 Although this technique has been used by vascular surgeons for years, postoperative morbidity is high.
 The most common complications are with general anesthesia.
 There is a great deal of post-operative pain, a high number of saphenous nerve injuries or irritation, infections, neovascularization, hematomas and DVT’s.
 High ligation plus vein stripping has an 86% immediate success rate but patient satisfaction with the procedure was only about 62%.7 It seems that even when the surgery is performed correctly there is a high recurrence of varicose veins after vein ligation and stripping.
 This is felt to be due to neovascular (new vessel formation) reconnection and persistent abnormal venous physiology.
 In one study, neovascularization was present in 52.7% of patients after vein stripping and ligation.
 8 Several studies have shown high recurrence rates after vein ligation with or without vein stripping.
 In a study done to assess the recurrence rate of varicosities after vein surgery, there was a 47% rate of recurrence at 3 years and 66% at 5 years.9 In recent years new, minimally invasive vein treatment options have become available.
 Our practice in miami foam sclerotherapy (not FDA approved in the United States), VNUS closure and endolaser vein ablation.